insipx/Ergo/content/post2.md

  Oracle Corporation has bet on a new virtual machine GraalVM.
 Its idea lies in 2 key features: a polyglot virtual machine not only for JVM languages and cloud native java images.

- ## My online topic about GraalVM and Cloud Native Frameworks
+ ## Online meetup about GraalVM and Cloud Native Frameworks
 [Godel Java Meetup: New era of Subatomic Cloud Native Frameworks (Rus)](https://web.microsoftstream.com/video/69ff627e-c9a4-4cf3-a80b-69c4d242a4e0)

 ## TBD